 Rohmer is the king of the static camera.
 This allows his characters to sit, discuss, debate and argue in a very Gallic way for a very long time.
 The conversations are captured by Rohmer with a loving irony, but the beauty of it all is that, for all her comical self-involvement (you should hear her rationalization for being vegetarian!) we realize that Delphine could be teetering on the edge of the abyss.
 The attempts to have ‘fun’ seem to get more desperate.
 Her final attempt at fun in Biarritz seems to be heading for the ultimate French bummer.
 Then a very peculiar thing happens.
 Love comes to the rescue.
 We realize that Delphine and her skepticism about happiness was right up until now, but the magical moment in the Biarritz train station changes everything.

-Delphine, who has armed herself will all kinds of rationalization that prevented ‘happiness’, finally realizes that now is the time to let go of them and embrace happiness.
+Delphine, who has armed herself with all kinds of rationalization that prevented ‘happiness’, finally realizes that now is the time to let go of them and embrace happiness.

 At that beautiful moment we realize that she was right all along and our loving head-shaking at her foibles was wrong.